ITU-BDSA2024-GROUP30/Chirp/docs/Sophie.md

 - All tests will now run - if you're in a specific test directory, only tests for this directory run.

 <b>Without cloning the repository:</b>
-- Navigate to the website for the Chirp30 repository
+- Navigate to the Github website for the Chirp30 repository
 - Press 'Actions' in the upper toolbar
 - Choose workflow 'Build and Test .NET' in the list of workflows to the left
 - Choose 'Run workflow' twice - let branch remain as 'main'